 - a.
 Land within the Carolina North Tract that is not included in either a conservation area defined by Section G.5.1 of this Agreement or within the long-term development area defined by Section G.5.3 of this Agreement is designated as a "limited development area."
 The limited development area comprises approximately 408 acres. - b.
 Except as specifically provided within this Agreement no development that involves the construction or use of a building shall be undertaken prior to July 1, 2059 within the limited development area.
 In addition, except as specifically provided within this Agreement, no development that involves the construction or use of a building shall be undertaken within the area identified as Area 6B (approximately 53 acres) on Map G-1 prior to July 1, 2109.
 This restriction on development within the limited development area shall not be applicable to uses identified as permitted uses for the U-1 zoning district.
 For the purposes of this section, the term "building" includes all structures or edifices covering a space of land, usually covered by a roof, more or less completely enclosed by walls, and used for habitation, shelter, storage, trade, manufacture, religion, business, education, or the like. - c.
-The following land uses and activities within the limited development area that do not involve the construction or use of a building shall be subject to Town review and approval by the Manager and shall only be undertaken in a manner consistent with the terms of this Agreement: - 1) Roads with exterior connections (construction); - 2) Roads with exterior connections (operation); - 3) Work in any public right of way; - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section G.5.1 of this Agreement.
+Notwithstanding Section 4.31 of the Agreement, in the event this Agreement is terminated prior to its twenty (20) year term, then the restrictions identified in Section G.5.2 of this Agreement for the limited development area shall extend for two and one-half (2.5) years for each year this Agreement was in effect.
+Notwithstanding Section 4.31 of the Agreement, in the event this Agreement is terminated prior to its twenty (20) year term, the restrictions identified in Section G.5.2 of this Agreement for the area identified as Area 6B on Map G-1 attached to this Exhibit shall extend for five (5) years for every year this Agreement was in effect. - d.
+The following land uses and activities within the limited development area that do not involve the construction or use of a building shall be subject to Town review and approval by the Manager and shall only be undertaken in a manner consistent with the terms of this Agreement: - 1) Roads with exterior connections (construction);

+- 2) Roads with exterior connections (operation); - 3) Work in any public right of way; - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section G.5.1 of this Agreement.